MoOx/github-release-from-changelog/README.md

 ## Advanced Installation and Usage

-github-release-from-changelog is fully integrated in [npmpub(lish)].
+github-release-from-changelog is fully integrated in [npmpub](https://github.com/MoOx/npmpub).
-Please follow the instructions at <https://github.com/MoOx/npmpub#install> to install and use it. npmpub(lish) automatically calls github-release-from-changelog by default.
+Please follow the instructions at <https://github.com/MoOx/npmpub#install> to install and use it. npmpub automatically calls github-release-from-changelog by default.

 github-release-from-changelog also plays well with other publishing tools such as [release-it](https://www.npmjs.com/package/release-it).
 One can create a release using release-it (which also updates `package.json`, but does not free you from maintaining `CHANGELOG.md` for yourself) and then use github-release-from-changelog to create the release on GitHub.